 It Can Improve Your Credit Mix

 One essential part of your overall credit score is your credit mix.
-When determining your creditworthiness, the credit bureaus want to see that you have a healthy mix of different types of credits.
+When determining your creditworthiness, the credit bureaus want to see that you have a healthy mix of different types of credit.
 Some examples of credit types include revolving credit like credit cards, installment loans like auto loans, and student loans.
 If you currently don't have any installment loans or you only have a couple, getting an auto loan can help to increase your creditworthiness for the installment loan portion of your credit mix.
+Car loans alongside no credit check bad credit loans can be your starting point in getting out of bad debt.

 It Can Strengthen Your Payment History